Remembering Jean Robertson Elliot (1901-1999): a Poetic Journey Through Alexandria, Virginia

 Discover the Fascinating History of Louis Cazenove and Harriot E. Tuberville Stuart at the Lee-Fendall House

 In the Presbyterian Cemetery, you can find the resting place of Louis Cazenove (November 29, 1807 – March 7, 1852) and his wife, Harriot E. Tuberville Stuart (1823 – December 23, 1896).
-Harriot was an esteemed figure as she was the great-granddaughter of Richard Henry Lee, one of the signers of the Declaration of Independence. … Read more
+Harriot came from a distinguished family, being the great-granddaughter of Richard Henry Lee, a signer of the Declaration of Independence.
+Louis Cazenove was … Read more

 Anthony Charles Cazenove: an Influential Citizen, Swiss Consul, and Accompanier of Marque De Lafayette to George Washington’s Grave